 2. A Clean House

-Cleanup in aisle....every aisle!
+Cleanup in aisle... every aisle!
 Clean it up for us, please.
-About 31% of moms want their homes cleaned as their top Mother's Day gift in 2021.
-And they don’t want to do it themselves, not today (and probably not ever again).
-The kids can do it, their partners can do it, a house cleaning service can do it.
+About 31% of moms want their homes cleaned as their top Mother's Day gift.
+And they don’t want to do it themselves—not today, and probably not ever again.
+The kids can do it, their partners can do it, a house-cleaning service can do it.
 But Mama does not want to pick anything up.

 3. Spa Time and Pampering

-Carrying along with the burned-out theme: Approximately 22% of our moms said they want to relax at the spa for a massage, mani-pedi—or a tattoo.
+Carrying along with the burned-out theme: Approximately 22% of our moms said they want to relax at the spa for a massage, a mani-pedi, or—wait for it—a tattoo.
 (We love our readers.)
-And sneaky, sneaky, we all know that spa time also means alone time, so these mamas just scored two gifts.
+And sneaky, sneaky—we all know that spa time also means alone time, so these mamas just scored two Mother's Day gifts.

-Have a beer in peace.
+Enjoy a cold beer in peace.
 Photo by Sally Brooks

 4. Food (Preferably with No Consequences)

 Moms told us what they’re craving: beer, wings, dip, chocolate, wine, crab legs, brunch, coffee (that is still hot and hasn't been microwaved), wine, Double Stuff Oreos, Chinese food, and more wine (lots of moms mentioned wine).
-Moms also would like for these calories not to count.
-Tangentially relevant—several moms also said they want liposuction.
+Mothers also would like for these calories not to count.
+Tangentially relevant, several moms also said they want liposuction.

 5. Sleep: Gorgeous, Glorious Sleep

-Moms want sleep in any form: a simple nap, 8 hours of uninterrupted sleep, the ability to sleep until they wake up by themselves, and even 24 straight hours of sleep.
+Moms want sleep in any form—a simple nap, eight hours of uninterrupted slumber, the ability to sleep until they wake up by themselves, and even 24 straight hours of sleep.
 We are a tired clan.
 About 50% of our readers named sleep as part of what they would like, and the other 50% were too tired to remember that that’s what they want.

 Can't we all just get along?
 Photo by Sara Marentette